Learn-Write-Repeat/Open-contributions/AishaRawat_Open_cv/Surf.md

 # SURF(Speeded-up Robust Feature)

 Speeded Up Robust Feature (SURF) is an image region descriptor and detector that is constant with respect to scale, orientation, and illumination.
+To detect interest points, SURF uses an integer approximation of the determinant of Hessian blob detector, which can be computed with 3 integer operations using a precomputed integral image.
+Its feature descriptor is based on the sum of the Haar wavelet response around the point of interest.
+These can also be computed with the aid of the integral image.

 <br>
 <ul style="list-style-type:square;" ><li>It is an enhanced version of SIFT.</li>